-The Company entered into interest rate swaps that hedge interest payments on its SOFR borrowing during the fourth quarter of 2022.
+In the fourth quarter of 2022, the Company entered into interest rate swaps that hedge interest payments on its Senior Term Loan Facility.
 All swaps have been designated as cash flow hedges.
 The following table summarizes the notional amounts, related rates and remaining terms of interest swap agreements as of December 31:

-Notional A Amount Average Fix ed Rate Remaining Term at 2022 2021 2022 2021 December 31, 2022 Interest rate swaps \$ 170,600 - 4.1% -% Extending to May 2027
+Notiona l Am ount Average Fix ked Rate Remaining Term at 2023 2022 2023 2022 December 31, 2022 Interest rate swaps \$ 161,875 \$ 170,600 4.1 % 4.1 % Extending to May 2027

-The fair value of the Company's interest rate swaps was a payable of \$0.8 million as of December 31, 2022.
+The fair value of the Company's interest rate swaps was a payable of \$1.4 million and \$0.8 million as of December 31, 2023 and 2022, respectively.
 The fair value was based on inputs other than quoted prices in active markets for identical assets that are observable either directly or indirectly and therefore considered level 2.
-There were no interest rate swaps in place as of December 31, 2021.
 The mark-to-market effect of interest rate swap agreements that are considered effective as hedges has been included in Accumulated Other Comprehensive Loss.
-The interest rate swap agreements held by the Company on December 31, 2022 are expected to continue to be effective hedges.
+The interest rate swap agreements held by the Company on December 31, 2023 are expected to continue to be effective hedges.